 Once you viewed a property and decided to go ahead, you will need to fill in an application form and provide two forms of identification i.e. Driving Licence, Passport, Debit Card etc.

-Once the completed application form and fee has been received by us, you will be sent a link by email or hard copy and asked to fill in a few personal details in order to complete the application process.
+Once the completed application form and fee has been received by us, you will be sent a link by email or hard copy and asked to fill in a few personal details in order to complete the application form.

 At this point the following information is agreed with the landlord: